edmontdants/RNN-LSTM-GRU_Tensorflow-HybridModel-ResidualGRUResNet-Toderici17-CVPR/README.md

 ## Prerequisites
-The only software requirements for running the encoder and decoder is having Tensorflow installed.<br>
+The only software requirements for running the encoder and decoder is having Tensorflow installed.
-You will also need to [download model residual_gru.pb](https://drive.google.com/file/d/1nh4cxxds-BdsU0Tx3qP_cA1IuY2dDD5W) this compression based model<br>
+You will also need to [download](https://drive.google.com/file/d/1nh4cxxds-BdsU0Tx3qP_cA1IuY2dDD5W) this compression based model [residual_gru.pb]

 If you want to generate the perceptual similarity under MS-SSIM, you will also need to [Install SciPy](https://www.scipy.org/install.html).

 ## Encoding